code-423n4/2023-12-revolutionprotocol/README.md

 ## DOS
-- [ ] In the event of a DOS, could you outline a minimum duration after which you would consider a finding to be valid?
-This question is asked in the context of most systems' capacity to handle DoS attacks gracefully for a certain period.
+- [ ] Minimum duration after which we would consider a finding to be valid?
+DOS on CultureIndex: 20m

 ## EIP conformity
   - [VerbsToken](https://github.com/code-423n4/2023-12-revolutionprotocol/blob/main/packages/revolution-contracts/src/VerbsToken.sol): Should comply with `ERC721`